GeminiDRSoftware/MAROONXDR/doc/tutorials/MAROONXDR_Tutorial/example_cli.rst

 Step 6: Synthetic Darks
 ------------------------

-**Purpose**: interpolate, per science frame, a synthetic dark matched to its exact exposure time using the dark coefficients fit in Step 3.
+**Purpose**: interpolate a synthetic dark matched to the science exposure time, using the dark coefficients fit in Step 3.

 The ``makeSyntheticDark`` recipe takes the raw science frames and uses the ``DARK_COEFF`` calibration to build a dark frame at the science exposure time.
+The inputs are grouped by exposure time and arm, and one synthetic dark is written per group, named after the first frame of the group.
+Add ``-p createSyntheticDark:individual=True`` to get one product per input frame instead.
 The synthetic darks are stored under the ``processed_dark`` caltype with the ``DARK_SYNTH`` tag so Step 7 can find them as ordinary darks.

 Run once per arm: